-Pillowy soft on the inside and slightly crispy on the outside, these Cheese Pancakes or Russian Syrniki will soon become your new favorite breakfast.
+Russian Syrniki are pillowy soft on the inside and slightly crispy on the outside.
+These delicious Russian fried Cottage Cheese Pancakes will soon become your new favorite breakfast or dessert.
 Super easy to make (under 30 minutes) and so good!

 Although technically, cottage cheese pancakes are a popular breakfast recipe, more and more in my family I make this for dinner.

 Despite that dinner is generally more of a savory type of meal, I don’t mind changing things up and making a sweet dinner recipe that is super filling, delicious and kids approved.

 Syrniki are sweet pancakes made with farmers cottage cheese.
 They are extremely popular in post-Soviet countries.
 The ingredients usually include eggs, sugar, flour, vanilla and/or raisins.

 Simplicity of the preparation process and short list of ingredients made these cottage cheese fritters a favorite healthy treat of children and adults.

 Before we jump to the cooking instructions, make sure you are using Dry Curd Cottage Cheese or Farmer’s Cheese (Tvorog – in Russian).

 It’s much less liquidy than regular cottage cheese therefore you’ll need to use less flour to make these Syrniki.